fattorib/picograd/README.md

 # AutoDiff
-Autodiff library written in Python.
-Currently a WIP.
+Toy autodiff library for differentiating functions from R to R.

 ## Working
 - Gradient computation of basic functions
-- Computational graph (kind of)
+- Computational graph

 ## To do
+- Plot computational graph
 - Add more functions
 - Better interface
 - Optimizations